 Article translated by an automatic translation system.
 Press here for further information.

-The Primitive Path is the ideal starting point to discover the path of the first known Path, which Alfonso II the Casto took in the ninth century to visit the newly discovered tomb of the Apostle Santiago.
+The Primitive Way is the ideal starting point to discover the path of the first known Path, which Alfonso II the Casto took in the ninth century to visit the newly discovered tomb of the Apostle James.

 Before you walk... you must know